Date of Birth: November 10, 1960.

 I had been a precocious kid with excellent family connections, but I was terrified by my own capacity for self-destruction.

 In 1983, my older brother, then a Harvard demographer, let me tag along on a research trip across the old Soviet Union.
-Six weeks in Russia turned me into a born-again anti-communist.
-Back in New York, I found the moral purpose I was longing for among neoconservatives who inveighed against the permissive 60s liberalism that had been my mother’s milk.
-I went from being an apolitical Episcopalian to being a right-wing would-be-Jewish firebrand, studying the Hebrew Bible under a brilliant rabbi who taught night classes to Orthodox women.
+Six weeks in Russia turned me into a Cold War-style anti-communist.
+Back in New York, I found the moral certainty I was longing for among neoconservatives who inveighed against the permissive 60s liberalism that had been my mother’s milk.
+I went from being an apolitical Episcopalian to being a would-be-Jewish right-winger, studying the Hebrew Bible under a brilliant rabbi who taught night classes to Orthodox women.

-During those six years of ecstatic rage, I published a series of jeremiads against left-leaning novelists—including what’s been described by one critic as an “infamous spitball” against the Italian writer Primo Levi, which thirty-odd-years later I still bitterly regret.
+During those six years, I published a series of jeremiads against left-leaning novelists—including what’s been described by one critic as an “infamous spitball” against the Italian writer Primo Levi, which thirty-odd-years later I still bitterly regret.
 I was 24 years old, ignorant and self-divided.
 Privilege hadn’t given me much humanity or self-knowledge.